 Malema’s regular criticism of Zuma pushed the ANC to take action against him.
 Many think Malema went too far when his Youth League called for overthrow of the elected government of South Africa’s neighbor and ally, Botswana.
-ANC leaders say the charges against Malema relate to last month’s comments about Botswana, Malema’s description of whites as “criminals”, and other statements that undermine Zuma’s leadership.
-In another ANC disciplinary hearing last year Malema was found guilty of criticizing Zuma.
+ANC leaders say the charges against Malema relate to last month’s comments about Botswana, Malema’s description of whites as “criminals”, and statements that undermine Zuma’s leadership.
+In an ANC disciplinary hearing last year Malema was found guilty of criticizing Zuma.

 Expelling Malema from the ANC might silence his calls for naturalization but will it also anger his supporters?
-“Economists say nationalization would bankrupt the state and cost South Africa about twice the annual national budget just to buy out the mining firms.”
+“Economists say nationalization would bankrupt the state and cost South Africa twice the annual national budget just to buy out the mining firms.”

 Zuma is hoping for re-election at the ANC party polls in 2012 and wants to run for a second term as president in the 2014 South African national elections.
 The ANC Youth League would like to see Zuma replaced by Deputy President Kgalema Motlanthe.

-Despite Malema’s popularity with impoverished blacks, he is known for his lavish life style.
+Despite Malema’s popularity with impoverished blacks, he is known for his lavish lifestyle.
 He lives in the up-market Johannesburg neighborhood of Sandton.